Baranowski/stacktraceflow/README.md

 $ rustup link stacktraceflow build/x86_64-unknown-linux-gnu/stage1
 ```

-Finally, go to your project's directory and build it with this compiler:
+Finally, go to your project's directory and build it with this modified
+compiler:

 ```bash
 $ cd ../my_project